Article Overview:

 Types of VA Loans

-There are a variety of VA loan types to choose from depending on your situation.
+There are various VA loan types to choose from, depending on your situation.
 Whether you want to buy a new home or extract equity for a home project, there are plenty of options with the VA loan:

 VA Purchase Loans

-VA loans allow you to purchase a home with no down payment and at lower rates on average.
-VA loans have relaxed credit qualifications and no PMI, making them an attractive option to eligible veterans and service members.
+VA purchase loans allow you to purchase a home with no down payment and at lower rates on average.
+VA loans have relaxed credit qualifications and no PMI, making them an attractive option to eligible veterans and servicemembers.

 VA Streamline Refinance (IRRRL) Loans

-Interest Rate Reduction Refinance Loans, or IRRRLs, are an efficient way to refinance your existing VA mortgage.
+Interest Rate Reduction Refinance Loans (IRRRL or “earl”) are an efficient way to refinance your existing VA mortgage.
 Also called a streamline refinance, this loan type is ideal for those wanting to take advantage of lower interest rates.
+This is a convenient option to have when you purchase a home during a period of higher interest rates.
+Once the interest rates drop, you can refinance your home at a lower interest rate and reduce your mortgage payment.

 VA Cash-Out Refinance Loans